kichu12348/C-programs/readme.md

 ## About

-I am Betmen, and I have created this repository to help others learn and understand fundamental algorithms in C. Happy coding!
+I am Betmen, and I have created this repository to help others learn and understand fundamental algorithms in C. Habby coding!

 ![Betmen GIF](https://media1.tenor.com/m/oFsEtUUE0_MAAAAC/cat-cute-cat.gif)